Bringing Operations Back Home? What to Consider When Reshoring

 – Consider product re-design for reduction in manufacturing process (see Inc.’s article on Cinda b).

-– Investigate supplier options, ability to design with less materials or lower cost options or new technologies/efforts to reuse and reduce scrap or byproducts.
+– Investigate supplier options, ability to design with fewer materials or lower-cost options or new technologies/efforts to reuse and reduce scrap or byproducts.

 – Determine if automation opportunities exist as part of the transition.

 – For certain industries, the limited vertical ecosystem or supply chain, particularly in areas of tooling, may not only offset some of the cost savings but continue the needs to support global process management across time zones and work cultures (for more discussion on this topic and many considerations on whether or not to reshore, see PWC’s “Going Beyond Reshoring to Right-Shoring” white paper).